Episodes

 I'm Bill Corbett, the author of the book LOVE, LIMITS & LESSONS: A PARENT'S GUIDE TO RAISING COOPERATIVE KIDS and I've spent over 25 years working with parents and teachers with children with challenging behaviors.
 How would you like to have your children in bed on time most nights and to STAY in bed?
 Then you're going to enjoy listening to the solutions I have to offer in this episode.

 It's bad enough that we parents are soooo tired at the end of the day.
-And if the bedtime routine that you've been dealing with, seems to go on for hours, parenting in your home could be a nightmare with endless yelling.
-As in most pareting tips that I offer, success with your kids means setting things up in advance is key.
+And if the bedtime routine that you've been dealing with seems to go on for hours, parenting in your home could be a nightmare with endless yelling.
+As in most parenting tips that I offer, success with your kids means setting things up in advance is key.
 Successful routines start with rules, boundaries and patterns that children can follow.

 So when you're creating routines, you'll be more successful with your children if you practice them with the kids in advance and as often as you can.
 Children learn by watching and then participating in somewhat of a practice or make believe mode.
 You won't be very successful if you suddenly spring a change on them without warning.
 It's normal for them to resist because change feels uncomfortable for them.
 It's uncomfortable for anyone, even adults.
 So you'll be more successful with anything you've learned in this podcast if you set up practice runs with the kids so they will expect new routines to happen.